davidfrantz/force/docs/source/howto/tsi.rst

 In addition, recognizing that cloud masks are never perfect, TSA offers an outlier detection routine.
-This screens each pixel’s time series and might be used to remove undetected cloud, cloud shadow, or snow remnants.
+This screens each pixel's time series and might be used to remove undetected cloud, cloud shadow, or snow remnants.

 The outlier detection is iteratively removing outliers until the time series noise is smaller than the given value.
 Note however: this method might also remove some *valid* data points, e.g. mowing events in intensively managed grasslands.